Planning to Write a Book? Here's How You Should Begin

 Writing a book requires discipline.
-I call it a daily rhythm instead of a routine, because unless its music to your ears, you won’t be able to do it day after day after day.
+I call it a daily rhythm instead of a routine because unless it's music to your ears, you won’t be able to do it day after day after day.
 Whether your creative juices flow at the set time or not, sit it out!
-Choose your time slot, pick your favourite spot, set realistic goals - follow it you must.
+Choose your time slot, pick your favorite spot, set realistic goals - follow it you must.
 Each day will not be equal, but together, they will equal success.

 Don’t let your birdie fly before you give it wings

 The worst thing for a writer is self-doubt.
 It’s important you keep your inspiration, your story, your message, your characters, your plots, and your thoughts, all very close to your heart, till they fully take shape.
 Just as the oven door shouldn’t be needlessly opened before the cake is made, sharing your book-in-baking with even well-meaning close ones dishing out heartfelt feedback, can be traumatic.
 Let your voice be the only voice in your head so that you write the book you want to read.

 Attack, don’t defend.
 There are two distinct phases in writing a book - the draft and the final one.
 While the former is a bundle of emotions, the latter should be cold and objective.
 A true artist will always find flaws in his/her art.
 Rip it, tear it, trim it, delete it - make it worthy of your signature.